hygtfrde/delphi/src/page_extractor.md

 ### Is Noise Detected?
 - The `is_noise_detected` method takes a frame from the video

+### Flatten or Fix Curvy Pages
+- Some frames may require flattening to improve image quality, such as skewed pages or poorly lit pages

 ### Page Extraction

 - The `extract_page` method saves a frame as a JPEG image.